Have you ever wondered how the engine starts? Well, believe it or not, it is ignited by the tiniest bolt of lightning called spark plug.

 If you value work efficiency, you must opt for a handle ratchet when tightening and loosening fasteners.
 You can use this tool with a smaller swinging motion, which is handy when there isn’t much space to move the handle.

-Most of these handle ratchets feature a lock that prevents the socket from slipping off the fastener or sticking onto it.
+Most of these handle ratchets feature a lock that prevents the socket from slipping off the fastener or sticking to it.
 Such details are important in making the work quicker.

 You may also use this handle ratchet together with the swivel socket wrench to twist the spark plugs.